Webb and Origami

 More About Webb's Primary Mirrors

 Note the subtle curve of the origami mirror as you fold it together.
 Webb's 18 individual mirror segments come together to form a single overall curved mirror.
-Each of Webb's individual mirror segments has curvarture as well which is adjusted to form the complete mirror curve and focus to an incredibily high degree of accuracy.
+Each of Webb's individual mirror segments has curvature as well which is adjusted to form the complete mirror curve and focus to an incredibly high degree of accuracy.
 All of this delicate and precise equipment was built, aligned, tested and verified on earth.
 It was then folded, transported across oceans, placed on a rocket, launched into space, unfolded and precisely realigned to within 1/10000 the width of a human hair in space - an incredible feat of engineering.
 Learn more on our mirrors page.

 Webb's pirmary mrror isn't the only part that folds for launch and deploys in space.
 Other major folding subsystems include the sunshield (the size of a tennis court) and its support structures, the secondary mirror assembly, the solar array and more.